 Weapon (greatclub), uncommon

-This massive oaken table leg was used by the legendary half-orc Tripp Grumch.
-Tripp worked as a bouncer at The Old Skunk, a tavern notorious for its wild guests.
-One night at closing time, a tipsy sorcerer improved Tripp’s club in exchange for a bottle of dwarven rum.
+The Concluder was used for over two decades by the legendary half-orc Tripp Grumch.
+Tripp worked as a bouncer at the Old Skunk, a tavern in the shadiest district of a large town and notorious for its rowdy guests.
+One night at closing time, a powerful but dangerously tipsy sorcerer improved Tripp’s club in exchange for an expensive bottle of dwarven rum.

 Magical weapon (club), rare